Fryie/ipfs-ruby/README.md

 ## Contributing

-Bug reports and pull requests are welcome on GitHub at https://github.com/[USERNAME]/ipfs.
+Bug reports and pull requests are welcome on [GitHub](https://github.com/Fryie/ipfs).